Obama tweets support for Canadian PM Trudeau in re-election campaign

-The two progressive leaders formed a close friendship which continues to be a popular topic on social media several years after Obama left the White House.
+The two progressive leaders formed a close friendship that has remained a popular topic on social media since Obama, a Democrat, left the White House in January 2017.
 They were spotted having dinner together at an Ottawa restaurant earlier this year.

-Trudeau was the first Canadian prime minister the United States honoured with a state dinner in almost two decades, when Obama invited him and his wife to Washington in March 2016 after the prime minister won power the previous October.
+Trudeau was the first Canadian prime minister the United States honoured with a state dinner in almost two decades when Obama invited him and his wife to Washington in March 2016 after Trudeau won power the previous October.

-The American embassy in Ottawa declined to comment on the endorsement on the grounds that Obama is a private citizen.
+The U.S. Embassy in Ottawa declined to comment on the endorsement on the grounds that Obama is a private citizen.

-The Liberals, the Conservatives and the New Democrats - the three main parties contesting the vote - did not immediately respond to requests for comment.
+The Conservatives and left-leaning New Democrats - the two main opposition parties contesting the election - did not immediately respond to requests for comment.